pratyushatrivedi07/NLTK-OCR-Liguistics/README.md

 # NLTK-OCR-Liguistics
 This system is totally based on providing text-based functionalities on a single platform.
-Each module represents features such as extraction of text from an image, translation of the text to other languages, summarization and grammar checking and are combined for user’s ease.
-Below each of these functionalities, the framework and the techniques are briefed as follows:
+Each module represents features such as:
 1. **Text Extraction from An Image**
 2. **Summarization**
 3. **Text Translation**